NM-TAFE/civ-ipriot-in-class-demos/assessments/prj/carpark-guide.md

 - `remove_car`: This method will be called when a car exits the car park.
 It will remove the plate number and update the displays.
 - `update_displays`: This method will be called when the car park needs to update the displays.
 It will iterate through the displays and call their `update` method.

-As we implement these methods, we may find we need additional methods and attributes.
+As we implement these methods, we may need additional methods and attributes.
 For example, we may need a method to check if a plate number is already in the car park.
 We may also need an attribute to store the plate numbers.
 We can add these as we go.

 We will focus on these key principles to guide the need for additional methods and attributes:

-- **Encapsulation**: We want to hide the implementation details of the class from other classes.
+- **Encapsulation**: We want to hide the class's implementation details from other classes.
 We can do this by making attributes private and only exposing them through methods.
 - **Single Responsibility**: We want each method to have a single responsibility.
 This will make the code easier to understand and maintain.
 - **DRY**: We want to avoid repeating code or information about the state (Don't Repeat Yourself).
 We can do this by creating methods and attributes for behaviours and values that are repeated.